crest-cassia/caravan_viz/README.md

 tsc -w timeline/plot.ts
 ```

-After you updated ts files, commit "js" files as well such that users can skip compilation.
+After you updated ts files, commit "js" files as well so that users can skip compilation.